 Crime stories of all eras are full of kidnapped heroines.
 How do Green's tales, in which not just the heroine's person, but also her home is taken over, differ from these?
 The home occupation tales imply that the heroine's whole life has been taken over.
 These tales are metaphors for the control over a person's life that comes from both the family and from radical political institutions.

-Although Green lived at a time when there was an active feminist movement, she does not seem to gave supported active feminist politics and reforms.
-We know from Patricia D. Maida's study that, unlike the later Mary Roberts Rinehart, who marched with the Suffragettes, that Green opposed giving women the right to vote.
+Although Green lived at a time when there was an active feminist movement, she does not seem to have supported active feminist politics and reforms.
+We know from Patricia D. Maida's book that, unlike the later Mary Roberts Rinehart, who marched with the Suffragettes, that Green opposed giving women the right to vote.
 By contrast, Green's fiction often dramatizes the problems facing women in her time.
 Her characters are often coping with nightmarish situations caused by male control over their lives.
 Green's women do not seek political solutions to their problems.
 Instead, they ferociously rebel in their personal lives, usually by launching some secret, conspiratorial scheme involving a secret life and activities.
 This rebellion is often a mainspring of Green's mystery plots.

 Many of Green's women also struggle to succeed in professions, and in businesses which they run.
 Such business opportunities are usually presented by Green as happy, even joyous experiences for the women.
 Violet Strange's pleasant relationship with her male employer at the detective agency is typical of this.
 He values her work highly, and is always eager to talk her into taking on some case.
 They have pleasant banter and a friendly relationship.
 There is a political dimension to this: in Green, when women escape from their families, and take part in capitalist society and the world of employment, their lives become fulfilling and pleasant.